exercism/DEPRECATED.x-api/CONTRIBUTING.md

   has previously worked on.
 * [Course](lib/xapi/homework.rb) - a collection of lessons.

-There is also the concept of `UserHomework` which wraps the process of getting a user's current problem set from exercism.io, and then producing a course from it.
+There is also the concept of `Homework` which wraps the process of getting a user's current problem set from exercism.io, and then producing a course from it.